 Cream: A cream is also created when you take oil & water and blend it together using an emulsifying agent, typically emulsifying wax or beeswax.
 Creams have a higher concentration of oil in them than lotions (45% water, 45% oil, 5-10% emulsifying agent), making them thicker, heavier and more moisturizing.
 (Like lotions, creams have water and thus need a preserving agent or should be stored in the refrigerator for a longer shelf life.
 You can make a cream with a lower percentage of water, and a higher percentage of oil. e.g. 15-20% water or hydrosol, 60-80% oils & butters, 10-15% emulsifying agent)

 Body Butter: A body butter is created by blending natural butters like shea butter, cocoa, butter and/or mango butter.
 My body butter recipes usually tend to be a blend of butters and liquid carrier oils making them more malleable and easy to apply and absorb into the skin.
 (An example would be 60-70% butters and 30-40% oils)

 From: The Little Herbal

-I currently make both salves and creams for Ameya Studio and will have several of them @ Make It Edmonton this coming weekend.
-(April 11-13) Stop by to try them and banish that dry skin away.
-They are luxurious, made with rich moisturizing beeswax and fair trade shea butter, plus have healing essential oils in them for both scent and therapeutic properties.
+NOTE: ratio’s are in weight, not volume. ————– I currently make both salves and butters for Ameya Studio and will have several of them at craft shows & in my online Etsy shop.
+They are luxurious, made with rich moisturizing beeswax, handmade herbal infused oils, and organic fair-trade shea butter, plus have healing essential oils in them for both scent and therapeutic properties.
 Whether you are looking for something for your face, your hands, or a little babe you know, I’ve got you covered!
+Happy thursday!